Funktion und Aufgaben:

 2008 Ph.D. in Geology, Massachusetts Institute of Technology, USA

-- ICEHouse (Emmy Noether grant, since 2013): Impacts of Climate change on Erosion and Hillslope processes.
-Ph.D. candidate Stefanie Tofelde is working on using fluvial fill terraces and modern observations of detrital 10Be concentrations to reconstruct landscape response to climate forcing on millennial timescales.
-Post-doctoral researcher Jürgen Mey is working on developing a full energy-balance model for mountain glaciers and deriving paleoclimate conditions by coupling lake level and glacier modeling.
-Post-doctoral researcher Mitch D'Arcy (Alexander von Humboldt Fellow) is investigating how alluvial-fan sedimentology and architecture may reflect past climatic fluctuations, and what glacial moraine records may reveal about climatic teleconnections throughout South America.
-Former post-doctoral researcher Andrew Wickert (now an Assistant Professor at the University of Minnesota) is working on deriving models of alluvial-river profile evolution, with a focus on the controls of river aggradation and incision.
+- ICEHouse (Emmy Noether grant, 2013 - 2017): Impacts of Climate change on Erosion and Hillslope processes.
+Former Ph.D. candidate Stefanie Tofelde (now a lecturer at the University of Potsdam) used field observations of fluvial fill terraces and modern observations of detrital 10Be concentrations to reconstruct landscape response to climate forcing on millennial timescales.
+Former post-doctoral researcher Jürgen Mey (now a post-doctoral researcher at the University of Potsdam) has derived precise constraints on paleoclimate conditions during the last glacial advances by coupling paleolake and glacier modeling.
+Former post-doctoral researcher and Alexander von Humboldt fellow Mitch D'Arcy (now an assistant professor at the University of British Columbia) has investigated how alluvial-fan sedimentology and architecture may reflect past climatic fluctuations, and what glacial moraine records may reveal about climatic teleconnections throughout South America.
+Former post-doctoral researcher Andrew Wickert (now an assistant professor at the University of Minnesota) has developed a new model of the long-profile evolution of gravel-bedded rivers, with a focus on the controls of river aggradation and incision.

-- LandFlux project (Marie Curie Individual Fellowship, since 2018): Post-doctoral researcher Duna Roda-Boluda (Marie Curie fellow) is working on quantifying landslide activity and contribution to sediment fluxes with cosmogenic radionuclides and grain-size distributions.
+- LandFlux project (Marie Curie Individual Fellowship, 2018 - 2020): Post-doctoral researcher and Marie Curie fellow Duna Roda-Boluda is working on quantifying landslide activity and their contribution to sediment fluxes with cosmogenic radionuclides (10Be and 14C) in the Southern Alps and Fiordland of New Zealand.

 - 2014-2017: Associate Editor, Tectonics